What goes on a resume, stays on a resume. So why waste a resume saying nothing?

 An employer may not read your entire resume.
 A summary will give them a snapshot of your work experiences, achievements, and skills.

-To be effective, it should be very brief (4-5 lines of text).
+To be effective, it should be very brief (not exceeding 3-4 lines of text).
 It should also be written for the position you are applying for.
 Use keywords and power verbs when creating your summary statement.

 Resourceful planner & coordinator with extensive knowledge of inventory control and online inventory systems.
 Recognized by management for innovation and initiative in implementing JIT techniques as well as interdepartmental communications and supervisory skills.

 You can present your work experience in a variety of ways.
 The most straightforward way is the reverse chronological format.
 List your current or most recent job, and work backwards in time.

 While drafting your employment history, make sure you include the following: